ManiAm/moviepulse/README.md

 Since Flask’s built-in development server is not suitable for production use, I’ve deployed the backend using a Flask + Gunicorn + Nginx stack.
 This architecture ensures reliability, performance, and scalability for concurrent access.

+All movie and TV data is fetched from The Movie Database (TMDb) - [API Reference](https://developer.themoviedb.org/reference/intro/getting-started).
+It provides a robust and well-documented REST API for accessing a wide range of metadata including trending content, credits, release information, etc.

 To improve response time and reduce redundant calls, Flask leverages an in-memory Redis cache.
 Frequently accessed data is temporarily stored in Redis, allowing the system to serve cached results quickly rather than querying TMDb on every request.
 Redis is deployed in a Docker container to maintain state across reboots.

-All movie and TV data is fetched from The Movie Database (TMDb) - [API Reference](https://developer.themoviedb.org/reference/intro/getting-started).
-It provides a robust and well-documented REST API for accessing a wide range of metadata, including trending content, credits, release information, and more.

 The project structure looks like:

     /moviepulse/
     ├── backend/
     │   ├── app.py
+    │   ├── docker-compose.yml
     │   ├── models_redis.py
     │   ├── tmdb_client.py
-    │   ├── docker-compose.yml
     │   ├── requirements.txt
     │   └── .env  --> API token
     ├── frontend/